 - Find some storage that the kids can easily access and easily pack away.

-We use two Ikea Trofast units in our family room, and the kids can easily drag the tubs to where they want to play.
+Packing away block play can become a bit of a battle if you are not careful, so to start with only get our a small amount of block play items and make sure it is as easy to pack away as possible.
+We use two Ikea Trofast units in our family room, and the kids can easily drag the tubs to where they want to play and it’s easy to just dump blocks back into tubs when they are done.
 It is also easy to change the contents of tubs, so when we are ready to have a break from block play we can pack the blocks into storage and add something new.

 - You need a BIG space for block play.

+Your kids will build for longer if they have space to build big!
 Our kids roll back the rug and build on our wood floors, or on our big dining room table.
 If you have carpet you might like to buy some big wooden boards for your kids to build on, or a train table also works well.
+If you have space to leave block constructions out for a few days then try it and see what happens – often kids will come back day after day to work on their constructions.

 - Add some writing and drawing.